Kevinafsar/Kevinafsar/README.md

 - 👋 Hi, I’m @Kevinafsar
-- 👀 I’m interested in world of music and programming
+- 👀 I’m interested in world of music
-- 🌱 I’m currently learning mix songs and programming
+- 🌱 I’m currently learning mix song
-- 💞️ I’m looking to collaborate in gh
+- 💞️ I’m looking to collaborate in my YouTube
 - 📫 How to reach me = in Instagram @kevinafsar_

 <!---